 He has published short stories and poems in Gettysburg Review, New England Review, North American Review, Mississippi Review, and other journals and quarterlies.
 His essays and book reviews have appeared in the Los Angeles Times, the Washington Post, the Chicago Sun-Times, the Milwaukee Journal-Sentinel, and other periodicals.
 His work has also been anthologized in Essays for Contemporary Culture, Imagining Home, Off the Beaten Path, Baseball and the Game of Life, The Most Wonderful Books, These United States, Writing America, and West of 98.

-Watson taught writing and literature at the University of Wisconsin/Stevens Point for 25 years before joining the faculty at Marquette University in 2003 as a Visiting Professor.
+Watson taught writing and literature at the University of Wisconsin/Stevens Point for 25 years, then joined the faculty at Marquette University in 2003 as a Visiting Professor, until his retirement in 2018.
 He has also taught and participated in writers conferences in Colorado, Montana, Arizona, New Mexico, North Dakota, Texas, Vermont, Wisconsin, St. Malo and Caen, France, and elsewhere.

-He and his wife Susan live in Milwaukee, Wisconsin.
+He and his wife Susan live in Kenosha, Wisconsin.
 They have two daughters, Elly and Amy, and two grandchildren, Theodore and Abigail.